earthrover/er_ros/INSTALL.md

 sudo addgroup -a G nvidia,adm,dialout,cdrom,floppy,sudo,audio,dip,video earthadd
 ```

+###### Rename machine
+The /etc/hostname file contains just the name of the machine.
+Change the name into rover-jetson-XXX

+That /etc/hosts has an entry for localhost.
+It should have something like:

+ 127.0.0.1    localhost.localdomain localhost
+ 127.0.1.1    rover-jetson-XXX

 ## RASPBERRY PI - EARTH ROVER - ROS

 ###### Install SYSTEM UBUNTU MATE 16.04 LTS